iotaledger/blueprints/tangle-data-storage/deployment-and-testing.md

-# Deploy and test the Tangle data storage demo
+# Deploy and Test the Tangle Data Storage Demo

 **To start storing data in the IPFS node and the Tangle, deploy the application and use our graphical user interface to upload file data, retrieve file data, and compare hashes to verify the contents.**